Are you wondering how to help a friend through a breakup?

 If you are known to be the funny friend who is always having a good time, continue to lift your friend up through humor.
 Or maybe you are known to be a great cook, in which case you can show your love through food by making them their favorite meal or baking their favorite treats.

 2. Encourage and suggest a new hobby

 It is not uncommon for people to associate much of their identity with their romantic relationship.
 So when that is dissolved, they can be left wondering who they really are.
 If this is the case with your friend, and they are ready to get back out into the world, suggest a new hobby that you believe suits their tastes.

 You can also offer to take this up with them or help them get started independently if that is their wish.
 A good suggestion may be joining a book club or starting one yourself.
 This will give your friend a goal to focus on and an opportunity to socialize intermittently, and it is an activity with equal parts of solitude and group time.

 Sometimes it is the most simple tasks that fall by the wayside when you are having to focus on a major life event.
 Everyday chores like laundry, mowing the lawn, and grocery shopping all seem too insignificant to care about, but then they pile up.

 If you are noticing that your friend has not paid enough attention to one of the basic areas of his or her life, focus your attention there, and pick up the slack as a show of support.

-It does not matter how close you are to the wounded party, and this is not your issue to control.
+It does not matter how close you are to the wounded party.
+This is not your issue to control.

 However, being there for someone you love, when they have lost someone they once loved, is a special kinship that they will not soon forget.
-When someone near and dear to you is going through it, you want to do everything in your power to make it all better.
+When someone near and dear to you is going through a breakup, you want to do everything in your power to make it all better.

 Be the voice of reason and help them heal in a way that does not sabotage their reputation or future.
 This journey can result in them getting to know themselves better than they ever thought they could, and part of your role is allowing them to do so.